Long-Reach-Marlins/website/README.md

-# website
+# Long Reach Marlins website

-The official Long Reach Marlins, Inc. website
+This repository contains the static website source for Long Reach Marlins, Inc. All site files are under `src/`.